Designated National Wildlife Refuge/Proposed Wilderness

 Trails & Destinations

 The most frequented destination at the Desert National Wildlife Refuge is Corn Creek and the Visitor Center.
-They can be accessed via Corn Creek Road, a small paved road in between Kyle and Lee Canyon on the East side of Highway 95.
-About 4 miles from the intersection of Highway 95 and the Corn Creek Road, the Corn Creek Visitor Center provides introductory and in-depth information about the Desert National Wildlife Refuge, its mission, and its wildlife.
-Corn Creek is a popular spot for bird watching.
-Corn Creek is also home to the only remaining population of Pahrump Poolfish, although work on changing that is underway.
-Meander down one of the many small trails through Corn Creek and you'll find a small house with an even smaller fish; this is the Pahrump Poolfish Refugium.
+They can be accessed via Corn Creek Road, a small paved road in between Kyle and Lee Canyon, on the east side of US-95.
+About 4 miles from the intersection of US-95 and the Corn Creek Road, the Corn Creek Visitor Center provides introductory and in-depth information about the Desert National Wildlife Refuge, its mission, and its wildlife.
+Corn Creek is a popular spot for bird watching and also home to the only remaining population of Pahrump Poolfish, although work on changing that is underway.
+Meander down one of the many small trails through Corn Creek and you'll find a small house with an even smaller fish; the Pahrump Poolfish Refugium.

 The Refuge is vast beyond Corn Creek and can be accessed via two main roads, Mormon Well Road and Alamo Road.
-Both of these roads are rough dirt roads requiring high clearance and sometimes 4 wheel drive.
+Both of these roads are rough dirt roads requiring high clearance and sometimes 4-wheel drive.
 The quality of the road depends on how recently it was maintained and recent weather events.
-Both of these roads will eventually lead you to Highway 93 many miles to the East but there's much to see along the way.
+Both of these roads eventually lead to US-93 many miles to the East, though there's much to see along the way.

-From Mormon Well Road skirts around the South end of the Sheep Range and goes right by Fossil Ridge.
-From this road visitors can access Fossil Ridge, Gass Peak, John Day Peak, Long Canyon, Desert Pass Campground, the Joshua Tree Forest, and lots of open desert.
-For a more detailed description of each of these trails and backroads it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using a detailed website like BirdandHike.com.
+Mormon Well Road skirts around the South end of the Sheep Range and goes right by Fossil Ridge.
+From this road visitors can access Fossil Ridge, Gass Peak, John Day Peak, Long Canyon, Desert Pass Campground, the Joshua Tree Forest, and plenty of open desert.
+For a more detailed description of each of these trails and backroads, it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using a detailed website like BirdandHike.com.